 When the fire began, residents of Centralia began complaining of foul odors entering their homes, and soon, wisps of smoke were seen coming out of the ground.

-In May of 1962, the Town Council of Centralia, Pa, met to discuss the town’s new landfill.
+In May of 1962, the Town Council of Centralia, Pennsylvania, met to discuss the town’s new landfill.

 The town had built the 300-foot-wide, 75-foot-long, 50-foot deep pit earlier in the year to deal with the town’s problem with illegal dumping.
 However, the landfill needed clearing before the town’s annual Memorial Day celebration, as it was getting too full.

-At the meeting, and obvious solution was proposed — burning out the landfill.
+At the meeting, a seemingly obvious solution was proposed: burning out the landfill.